 The success of cryptocurrencies such as Bitcoin and others also attracts scammers.
 However, there are some tips on how you can protect your cryptocurrencies.
-With an intensive tool such as Every Dollar alternative, you can manage your finances and track your investments.
+With an intensive tool, you can manage your finances and track your investments.

 Money Patrol: Tips on how to keep crypto assets safe